Ralitza111/Data-Visualizations/HumanResourcesAnalysis/README.md

 Logit regression performed on attrition are the dependent variable with respect to independent variables: monthly income,training,years at company, years in current role, years with current manager, total working years, job satisfaction and job level

+## A brief Memo
+A brief memo is delivered to the manager about the important findings.